epics-modules/LabJack/docs/source/index.rst

     - bo
     - asynInt32
     - ANALOG_IN_ENABLE
     - Enable flag for this analog input channel.
+Disabled inputs are not read by the poller.
       Unconnected inputs should be disabled to improve accuracy on active channels and to reduce the polling time.
   * - $(P)AiMode$(ADDR)
     - mbbo
     - asynInt32